Dhvani-intwala/Cafe-Beats/README.md

 ![screenshot-welcome-image]()
 </details>

+#### Preview order
+The preview order feature on the Menu page allows users to preview the items currently added to their order.

+#### Remove item
+The remove item feature on the menu page allows users to remove any selected item from user's order list.

+#### Confirm order
+The confirm order is a feature that will allow users to confirm the order and allows us to generate the receipt.

+#### Display order receipt
+This feature is displayed upon order completion.
+It includes all information which had been gathered throughout the process such as user name, delivery type, address and item ordered.

+#### Delivery charge
+This feature adds a delivery cost if the order is for delivery and adds nothing if it is for pickup.

-#### Empty order list warning
+#### Display order / delivery time
+This feature displays the order time and delivery / pickup time on the order receipt.

 #### Quit

-This feature is used throughout the app to allow the user to quit the app with a thank you message.
+This feature is used to allow the user to quit the app with a thank you message.

 <details>
 <summary>Quit image</summary>